linode/docs/docs/development/go/using-cobra/index.md

 ### Implementing the Aliases of a Command

 We are going to implement aliases for the `delete` command only.
-The final implementation of the `delete` command as found in `./cmd/delete.go` will be as follows:
+The final implementation of the `delete` command, as found in `./cmd/delete.go`, will be as follows:

 {{< file "./cmd/delete.go" go >}}
 package cmd